Fighting High Property Tax for over 30 Years!

 CONCLUSIONS OF LAW AS PER FLA.
 STATUTE SECTION 193.011

-Florida law required the Property Appraiser to establish a presumption of correctness.
+Florida law requires the Property Appraiser to establish a presumption of correctness.
 For the Property Appraiser to establish a presumption of correctness for the assessment, the admitted evidence must prove by a preponderance of the evidence that the Property Appraiser’s just valuation methodology complies with Section 193.011, Florida Statutes and professionally accepted appraisal practices.
-The petitioner (property owner and or representative) must overcome the established presumption of correctness by proving that the admitted evidence proves by a preponderance of the evidence that: (a) the Property Appraiser’s just valuation does not represent just value; or (b) the Property Appraiser’s just valuation is arbitrarily based on appraisal practices that are different from the appraisal practices generally applied by the Property Appraiser to comparable property within the same county.
+The petitioner (property owner and or representative) must overcome the established presumption of correctness by proving that the admitted evidence by a preponderance of the evidence that: (a) the Property Appraiser’s just valuation does not represent just value; or (b) the Property Appraiser’s just valuation is arbitrarily based on appraisal practices that are different from the appraisal practices generally applied by the Property Appraiser to comparable property within the same county.

-The above-mentioned statute is very specific with strict requirements for both (delete word parties) the petitioner (property owner) and the Property Appraiser to prove their evidence.
-The first basic requirement of the property owner, in arguing his/her case by him/her self is to be well versed in Appraisal principles.
-If not well versed in these principles then PROPERTY TAX EXPERTS, INC DOES NOT RECOMMEND THAT A PROPERTY OWNER FILE THEIR OWN PETITION AND ATTEMPT TO GO TO THE HEARING TO DISCUSS THE EVIDENCE BEFORE A SPECIAL MAGISTRATE (‘JUDGE’), WITHOUT PROFESSIONAL HELP.
-THE SPECIAL MAGISTRATE IS A VERY PROFESSIONAL AND EXPERIENCED APPRAISER WHO IS AT YOUR HEARING AS AN OBJECTIVE THIRD PARTY.
-HE OR SHE IS THERE TO DECIDE ON THE MERITS OF YOUR CASE AND WHETHER OR NOT THE PROPERTY APPRAISER’S VALUATION IS ARBITRARY OR NOT, BASED ON THE STATUTE REQUIREMENTS AS DISCUSSED ABOVE.
-The Property owner (without professional help) will still be required to submit evidence to prove his or her case.
-This includes appraisal adjustments for differences in other sales compared to the subject property and applicable income analysis (depending upon the type property).
+The Property owner (without professional help) will be required to submit evidence to prove his or her case.
+This includes appraisal adjustments for differences in other sales compared to the subject property and applicable income analysis (depending upon the type of property).
 The property owner can expect that the Property Appraiser, at the hearing, will be very technical in his/her analysis of your property, using appraisal principles.
-If the property owner is not able to provide adequate evidence to support his claim, nor able to defeat the Property Appraiser’s evidence, then the Special Magistrate will predictably side with the appraiser’s preponderance of evidence; because of petitioner’s insufficient evidence to the contrary.
+If the property owner cannot provide adequate evidence to support his claim, nor able to defeat the Property Appraiser’s evidence, then the Special Magistrate will predictably side with the appraiser’s Position of correctness and preponderance of evidence.
 At this point your petition is denied and no adjustment to your taxes.
 Most property owners are not knowledgeable about the appeal process and appraisal principles.
 This lack of knowledge creates a very high failure rate of up to 95%.
-This process requires the property owner to have a lot of skill in order to succeed.
+This process requires the property owner to have a lot of skill to succeed.
 Not to dissimilar to representing yourself in court without a lawyer.

 REFUNDS FOR OVERPAYMENT:

-If the taxpayer presents convincing evidence to the Special Magistrate, that the Property Appraiser’s value was excessive, then he/she will make a recommendation to lower the value on your property and award tax relief in accordance with his/her recommendations.
+If the taxpayer presents convincing evidence to the Special Magistrate, that the Property Appraiser’s value was excessive, then he/she will make a recommendation to lower the value of your property and award tax relief in accordance with his/her recommendations.

 IT IS YOUR CALL!

 PROPERTY TAX EXPERTS, INC. IS YOUR REAL ESTATE TAX CONSULTANT.
-WE HAVE 31 YEARS OF EXPERIENCE AND A HIGH RATIO OF SUCCESSFUL APPEALS.
+WE HAVE 35 YEARS OF EXPERIENCE AND A HIGH RATIO OF SUCCESSFUL APPEALS.

 If you want PROPERTY TAX EXPERTS, INC. to represent you; we will enter into a one-year only Contingency Fee Agreement.
 If we prevail and win our case then the contingency fee applies.
 If our petition is denied, then the property owner will not be charged for work completed.
 Please call for more information.

-Remember, the filing fee is only $40.00 per petition.
-Just think of the return on investing your $40.00 filing fee with the thousands and maybe tens of thousands of dollars returned to you in the form of a tax refund
+Remember, the filing fee is only $50.00 per petition.
+Just think of the return on investing your $50.00 filing fee with the thousands and maybe tens of thousands of dollars returned to you in the form of a tax refund

 How can we help?